 git push -all

-IT happens from time to another that we have to reset an uncommitted or committed file.
-Below is a few examples of how to reset an uncommitted file, committed file, and how to get back to a specified commit.
+It happens from time to another that we have to reset an uncommitted or committed file.
+Below is a few examples of how to reset an uncommitted file, a committed file, and how to get back to a specified commit.